eurostat/Nuts2json/README.md

 ## Supported formats

+The files can be retrieved on-the-fly from the base URL `https://raw.githubusercontent.com/eurostat/Nuts2json/gh-pages/` according to the file pattern:

+`/<YEAR>/<PROJECTION>/<SIZE>/<NUTS_LEVEL>.<FORMAT>`

-The files can be retrieved directly from the base URL `https://raw.githubusercontent.com/eurostat/Nuts2json/gh-pages/` according to a predefined path pattern.
-For example, <a href="https://raw.githubusercontent.com/eurostat/Nuts2json/gh-pages/2013/wm/600px/2.topojson" target="_blank">`https://raw.githubusercontent.com/eurostat/Nuts2json/gh-pages/2013/wm/600px/2.topojson`</a> is the path to a TopoJSON file of 2013 NUTS regions level 2 in web mercator projection, for a map size 600*600px.
+For example, <a href="https://raw.githubusercontent.com/eurostat/Nuts2json/gh-pages/2013/wm/600px/2.topojson" target="_blank">`https://raw.githubusercontent.com/eurostat/Nuts2json/gh-pages/2013/wm/600px/2.topojson`</a> returns a TopoJSON file of 2013 NUTS regions level 2 in web mercator projection, for a map size 600*600px.

-The file path pattern is: `/<YEAR>/<PROJECTION>/<SIZE>/<NUTS_LEVEL>.<FORMAT>`

-where the parameters are:
+The parameters are:

 | Parameter | Description | Possible values |
 | ------------- | ------------- |-------------|